rust-bakery/nom/README.md

   - [x] **in the parsers**: a parsing chain will almost always return a slice of its input data
   - [x] **in the producers and consumers**: some copying still happens
 - [x] **streaming**:
-  - [x] **push**: a parser can be directly fed a producer's output and called every time there is data available
+  - [x] **push**: a data producer can continuously feed consumers and parsers, as long as there is data available
-  - [x] **pull**: a consumer will take a parser and a producer, and handle all the data gathering and, if available, seeking the streaming
+  - [x] **pull**: a consumer will handle the produced data and drive seeking in the producer
 - [x] **macro based syntax**: easier parser building through macro usage
 - [x] **state machine handling**: consumers provide a basic way of managing state machines
 - [x] **descriptive errors**: the parsers can aggregate a list of error codes with pointers to the incriminated input slice.
-Those error lists can be pattern matched to provide useful messages
+Those error lists can be pattern matched to provide useful messages.
-- [ ] **safe parsing**: while I have some confidence in Rust's abilities, this will be put to the test via extensive fuzzing and disassembling
+- [x] **custom error types**: you can provide a specific type to improve errors returned by parsers
+- [x] **safe parsing**: nom leverages Rust's safe memory handling and powerful types, and parsers are routinely fuzzed and tested with real wolrd data.
+So far, the only flaws found by fuzzing were in code written outside of nom
+- [x] **speed**: benchmarks have shown that nom parsers often outperform many parser combinators library like Parsec and attoparsec, some regular expression engines and even handwritten C parsers

 Reference documentation is available [here](http://rust.unhandledexpression.com/nom/).